louisspence/Labs/CCNP ROUTE/3.1 Single Area OSPF/README.md

   * Configure the OSPF process on all routers (use router number for OSPF process)
   * Add the interfaces on R1 and R3 to OSPF using the network command
   * Add the interfaces on R2 to OSPF directly on the interface
-  * All interface need to be in OSPF are 0
+  * All interface need to be in OSPF area 0
   * Using debug commands, observe OSPF by shutting down and bringing up physical links

 3 Add Loopback Interfaces to OSPF